 Written exam (Four hours):

-- The written exam will take 4 hours (i.e., 240 minutes) in Open Book, Open Notes, Open Web style and will be given in a classroom.
-The examinee should answer the questions independently without communicating with anyone else.
+- The examinee should answer the questions independently without communicating with anyone else.
 If an examinee finds any question ambiguous, the examinee should interpret it in any reasonable way, write down the assumed interpretation, and proceed to answer the question based on the assumed interpretation.

 Oral interview (up-to-one-hour one-on-one meeting with non-advisor):

-- Each examinee needs to send by e-mail of his/her CV, unofficial UIUC transcripts, research plan, and a set of presentation slides to the interview professor at least two days before the scheduled interview time.
-At the interview, each examinee needs to present his/her research interest, progress so-far and research plan.
+- Each examinee needs to send by e-mail their CV, unofficial UIUC transcripts, research plan, and a set of presentation slides to the interview professor at least two days before the scheduled interview time.
+At the interview, each examinee needs to present their research interest, progress so-far and research plan.
 Each examiner needs to raise questions and make a judgement on the capability of research, research potential, and thinking on-feet of the candidate.
-The interview time is expected to be 20 minutes to one hour, depending on the need and the progress of the interview.
+The interview time is expected to be 30 minutes to one hour, depending on the need and the progress of the interview.

 Decision process: Pass, additional oral exam, conditional pass, and fail: